7 Best Practices for Agile Test-Driven Development (TDD) ProjectsCigniti Technologies

-Kent Beck, in his book ‘Test Driven Development: By Example’, says, “If you’re happy slamming some code together that more or less works and you’re happy never looking at the result again, TDD is not for you.
-TDD rests on a charmingly naïve geekoid assumption that if you write better code, you’ll be more successful.
-TDD helps you to pay attention to the right issues at the right time so you can make your designs cleaner, you can refine your designs as you learn.”
+Kent Beck, in his book ‘Test Driven Development: By Example,’ says, “If you’re happily slamming some code together that more or fewer works and you’re happy never looking at the result again, TDD is not for you.
+TDD rests on a charmingly naïve geekoid assumption that you’ll be more successful if you write better code.
+TDD helps you pay attention to the right issues at the right time to make your designs cleaner and refine your designs as you learn.”

-Test–Driven Development (TDD) is a minimalistic software development process in which the tests are written before the actual code.
+Test-driven development (TDD) is a minimalist software development process in which the tests are written before the actual code.
 By doing so, the method ensures maximum alignment between the requirements and the production code.
-In a TDD software development process, the requirements are converted into highly specific test cases that define the features needed.
+The requirements are converted into particular test cases defining the needed features in a TDD software development process.
 Then, code is written based on the feature-driven test cases.
 When the tests are written before the code, the developers can focus better on the requirements and specifications.

 First, the code is written to fail the test.
-Once the test fails due to the expected reasons, the developer then writes a minimal code to pass the test case.
-All the test cases should pass individually as well as in compilation and should not break or affect any existing feature or functionality.
-Then the code is refactored to meet the standards and duplicates are removed from the code base.
-TDD software development process results in a flexible, and bug-free code, high test coverage, and greater productivity of the tests.
+Once the test fails for the expected reasons, the developer writes minimal code to pass the test case.
+All the test cases should pass individually and in compilation and should not break or affect any existing feature or functionality.
+Then, the code is refactored to meet the standards, and duplicates are removed from the code base.
+TDD software development process results in flexible and bug-free code, high test coverage, and greater productivity of the tests.
 Designed as an offshoot of extreme programming, TDD follows the agile method of building software in iterations and involves clean, simple designs and code.

-Let us talks about some of the best practices to be followed in TDD projects:
+Let us talk about some of the best TDD practices to be followed in TDD projects:

 1. Avoid functional complexity

 Focus on one functionality or feature at a time – keep it simple!
 Deliberate on it with the whole team to ensure the test case covers the desired functionality in every way possible.
-As the test case is the driver here, it should be reviewed for correctness and completeness.
+As the test case is the driver, it should be reviewed for correctness and completeness.

 2. Focus on what you need to achieve

-Make sure that you understand where the code needs to be called and frame the test suite accordingly.
-Ensure test cases follow standard naming conventions and clearly depict what needs to be achieved by the end of the development process.
+Ensure you understand where the code needs to be called and frame the test suite accordingly.
+Ensure test cases follow standard naming conventions and depict what needs to be achieved by the end of the development process.
 This is crucial as functionality keeps getting added with iterations.
 Future developers should be able to look at the test and easily deduce the intended functionality.

 3. Maintain code austerity